 Preterm births are those that occur prior to 37 weeks of gestation.
-Using the obstetric estimate of gestational age, about 9.1 percent of live births in PHR 2/3 were delivered preterm in 2015, lower than the state's preterm birth rate of 10.2 percent.
-PHR 2/3 had the lowest percentage of preterm births among all PHRs in Texas.
-The region's preterm birth rate has decreased by 15.9 percent since 2006, compared to a 10.3 percent decrease for Texas as a whole during this timeframe.
+Using the obstetric estimate of gestational age, about 11.2 percent of live births in PHR 11 were delivered preterm in 2015, which was higher than the state's preterm birth rate of 10.2 percent.
+PHR 11 had the highest percentage of preterm births among all PHRs in Texas.
+However, the region's preterm birth rate has decreased from 11.7 percent in 2006.

-Preterm birth rates vary substantially by race/ethnicity in PHR 2/3.
-Black infants (12.9 percent) had a higher rate of preterm birth in 2015 than did infants of any other racial/ethnic group (7.8 to 9.0 percent).
-From 2006 to 2015, decreases in preterm birth rates were seen among all racial/ethnic groups in the region (percent decreases ranged from 15.2 to 18.6 percent).
+Preterm birth rates vary by race/ethnicity in PHR 11.
+White infants (9.6 percent) had a lower rate of preterm birth in 2015 than did infants of any other racial/ethnic group (11.3 to 12.1 percent).
+From 2006 to 2015, a larger (24.4 percent) decrease in preterm birth rates was observed among White infants, while smaller decreases were seen among their counterparts in the region.

-Figure 3.4 Percent of Births That Were Preterm (Less Than 37 Weeks) Using Obstetric Estimate of Gestation in PHR 2/3, 2015
+Percent of Births That Were Preterm (Less Than 37 Weeks) Using Obstetric Estimate of Gestation in PHR 11, 2015

-Geographic differences in preterm birth rates exist in PHR 2/3.
-A few counties in the northern and southwestern area of the region had high rates of preterm birth (12.3 percent or greater), while many counties nearby cities of Fort Worth and Dallas had preterm birth rates below the state's rate (Figure 3.4).
-Preterm birth rates are shown for PHR 2/3 counties with 100 or more documented births in 2015.
-Among these counties, preterm birth rates ranged from 3.8 percent to 16.4 percent.
+Geographic differences in preterm birth rates are observed in PHR 11.
+Six counties in the region had high rates of preterm birth (12.3 percent or greater), when compared to the rest of the region (Figure 3.4).
+Among counties in PHR 11 with 100 or more documented births in 2015, preterm birth rates ranged from 8.3 percent to 15.2 percent.
+Fewer than one-third of these counties had preterm birth rates lower than the state's rate.